-Notwithstanding substantial volatility experienced during 2017 in the local and international stock exchange market places, the Core registers important results for its investment portfolio.
-The Board of Directors applies an investment policy which allows for reasonable return on investment while safeguarding prudence by causing appropriate spread in its allocation, and largely placing investments in high grade securities.
+Substantial volatility for the Company's investment portfolio was experienced during 2018 in the local and international stock exchange market places.
+Notwithstanding market wide results, ongoing prudence applied by the executive in the management of the portfolio, a breakeven position was achieved for investment return during the year.
+The Board of Directors applies an investment policy which allows for reasonable return on investment while safeguarding through prudence by causing appropriate spread in its allocation, and largely placing investments in high grade securities.